troygoode/asset-rack-issue-26/README.md

 Repro example for [issue #26](https://github.com/techpines/asset-rack/issues/26) of asset-rack.
 This is a problem that only occurs with [mounting sub-apps](http://vimeo.com/56166857).

-Clone, run "npm install", run "npm start", then open localhost:3000.
+Clone, run `npm install`, run `npm start`, then open localhost:3000.
 You'll see that when you click through to the example page the CSS doesn't load.
 The tag will be generating a URL like: